codegrits/CodeGRITS/docs/usage.md

 You can configure the following settings:

 - The Python interpreter path that is used for Eye Tracker;
-- The output directory for the collected data, default to the root folder of your project;
+- The output directory for the collected data, defaults to the root folder of your project;
 - The sample frequency of Eye Tracker.
 The range depends on the eye-tracking device;
 - The eye-tracking device to use.
 The mouse is also available as a substitute.